Turkish War Academies

-Turkish War Academies (Türk Harp Akademileri) was an educational branch of the Turkish Armed Forces.
-It trained staff officers for Turkish Armed Forces.
-After 2016 Turkish coup d'état attempt Turkish War Academies closed.
-After the closure of the war academies, five separate institutes were established in their place;Land War Institute, Air War Institute, Naval War Institute, Joint War Institute, Strategic Studies War Institute.
+Turkish War Academies (Türk Harp Akademileri) was an educational branch of the Turkish Armed Forces which trained it's staff officers.
+After the 2016 Turkish coup d'état attempt it closed and five separate institutes were established in its place;Land War Institute, Air War Institute, Naval War Institute, Joint War Institute, Strategic Studies War Institute.
 All of them are part the National Defence University.
+It was founded in 1848.